ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 - Able to return sources: It's really easy to return the relevant sources in which the answer was found.
-- Prompting: It's easy to specify system prompting with advanced LLMs which support it, in order to change the style or even the allowed or dissallowed content of the answers.
+- Prompting: It's easy to specify system prompting with advanced LLMs which support it, in order to change the style or even the allowed or disallowed content of the answers.
 #h(0pt)